A Variational Approach to Bayesian Phylogenetic Inference: VBPI for Time Measured Phylogenies

 where $ Q_{\bm{\phi}}(\tau)$ represents a family of SBN-based distributions over rooted tree topologies, and $Q_{\bm{\psi}}(\bm{t}|\tau),Q_{\bm{\omega}}(\bm{\gamma}|\tau), Q_{\nu}(r|\tau)$ are the conditional distributions for $\bm{t},\bm{\gamma},r$, respectively, that are assumed to be independent given the tree topology $\tau$.

 Compared to other parameters, constructing appropriate conditional distributions for the node heights needs more careful consideration.
 Unlike the branch lengths for unrooted trees, the node heights $\bm{t}$ for rooted time trees are subject to certain constraints induced by the sampling times and tree topologies.
-More specifically, the heights of the parent nodes are required to be greater than the heights of their children and the heights of the tips nodes are given by the corresponding sampling times.
-To cope with these constraints, we reparameterize the node heights as follows (similar reparameterizations have also been used before \citep{Yang07, Fourment19, Ji2021}).
+More specifically, the heights of the parent nodes are required to be greater than the heights of their children and the heights of the tip nodes are given by the corresponding sampling times.
+To cope with these constraints, we reparameterize the node heights as follows (similar reparameterizations have also been used before \citep{Yang07, Fourment19,Ji2023-wp}).
 First, we initialize the heights (and the lower bounds) of the tip nodes to the sampling times.
 Then, we run a postorder traversal and compute the lower bounds for the node heights when we visit internal node $i$ via

 These lower bounds handle the constraints from the sampling times.
 When the sampling times are all $0$, we can simply set these lower bounds to $0$.
-Now, we traverse the tree in a preorder fashion and reparameterize the node heights as follows.
-We first visit the root node and set the root height to
+Now, we traverse the tree in a preorder fashion and reparametrize the node heights using a non-negative parameter $T$ for the root height and parameters $\theta$ as follows.
+We first visit the root node and